Sunday, September 15, 2024

 Here is my latest find, a small vertical drill.

 I had been drilling holes through the brass signal posts for various detail parts, handrails, ladder supports, etc. by eye using a cordless Dremel motor tool and a 0.45mm drill bit.
 I knew I needed something better and I saw someone post on the Aus7 Modellers Group on Facebook about a small vertical drill he had bought but without a link to it.
-An ebay search found three that were of similar size with what looked like the same 12-volt small motor.
+An initial ebay search found three that were of similar size with what looked like the same 12-volt small motor.
 Here is what I chose.

 Note that the small steel vice is from my Unimat lathe to the left